 Wondering if you have GAD?
 Here are the most prominent symptoms.

 Signs And Symptoms

 GAD can impact both mental and physical health.
-As with most conditions, the severity of the symptoms will vary from person to person.
+As with most conditions, the severity

 - The key symptom is constant worry even when there is no real reason for tension.
 Worries can drift from one issue to the other, involving relationships, family, money, health, and work.3 Usually, people worry about a specific number of realistic things for a short period.
 But when it comes to GAD, worries are uncontrollable and impede normal activities, job responsibilities, and social life.4